7.0 SERVICES & SCOPE OF WORK

 (b) we draft all other copy in either tabloid format or in a format congruent to the publication in which it will appear;

 (c) we naturally draft all copy in the most newsworthy and entertaining manner so as to increase the chances of obtaining media coverage or broadcast interviews.
-The editorial angles or ‘hooks’ that we use to draft the copy will be agreed with you first, most probably within the campaign strategy or Campaign Roadmap;
+The editorial angles or ‘hooks’ that we use to draft the copy will be agreed with you first, most probably in the Publicity Service Proposal & Agreement or in the tactics;

 (d) we generally draft all copy in ‘publication-ready’ format.
 Such copy differs from a traditional press release in that it can be published verbatim and without the need for an edit.
 As such, web links, RRP details, and contact information are not normally included.
 Web links are rarely published in the national and regional media, and in other types of media, and unless stated in the Agreement we make no assurances that, even if we do provide a URL in our copy, that URL is published;